rethink is a private counselling service operated by me, Doug Elliott.

 I am a Registered Clinical Counsellor (RCC) (see below for an explanation of what that means) with the B.C.
 Association of Clinical Counsellors, and I'm bound by their Code of Ethical Conduct & Standards of Clinical Practice.

 I’m registered as a counselling provider with the Crime Victim Assistance Program, and with ICBC.

-As well as my private work at rethink, I work in the healthcare field, in addiction and recovery.
+As well as my private work at rethink, I worked for 14 years in the healthcare field, in addiction and recovery.